You’ve got questions, we have answers!

 Absolutely!
 To be Non-GMO Project Verified, our products undergo mandatory testing according to consensus-based best practices for GMO avoidance.
 On top of that testing, we follow rigorous traceability and segregation practices to ensure ingredient integrity all the way through to our finished products.
 Our Non-GMO Project verification is maintained through an annual audit, along with inspections for high-risk products.

 Creating only vegan-friendly products is one of our core values.
-All Silver Hills Sprouted Bakery breads, buns, bagels, and tortillas are certified vegan.
-That means all Silver Hills Bakery products are plant-based and do not contain any dairy, egg, or other animal products.
+All Silver Hills Sprouted Bakery breads, buns, bagels, and tortillas are Certified Plant Based.
+That means all Silver Hills Bakery products are made with plant-based ingredients and do not contain any dairy, egg, or other animal products.

 As for our employees, while we can’t speak for everyone, Stan, Kathy and Brad—the founders and owners of Silver Hills Sprouted Bakery—are vegan.
 They’ve made this choice based on the belief that it’s a better lifestyle choice for their health as well as the health of the environment.